gramineproject/graphene/Documentation/manpages/gsc.rst

    with terminal) or ``-d`` (detached).
 Please see `Docker manual <https://docs.docker.com/engine/reference/commandline/run/>`__ for details.

+.. option:: IMAGE-NAME

+   Name of original image (without GSC build).

+.. option:: ARGUMENTS

+   Application arguments to be supplied to the application launching inside the Docker container and Graphene.
+Such arguments may only be provided when :option:`--insecure-args <gsc-build --insecure-args>` was specified during :command:`gsc build`.

 Execute with Linux PAL instead of Linux-SGX PAL